Win McNamee | Getty Images news Getty Images

 Not just the rich

 But Roth accounts may not only benefit the super-rich.
-Read also : I’m 73, single and work part time, should I put money into an IRA?.
+This may interest you : Should you put our money into a Roth IRA or a traditional IRA?.

 As a presidential candidate, Biden proposed changing the tax treatment of savings in traditional pre-tax 401 (k) accounts, individual pension accounts and other pension accounts.